open-sauced/maintainer-intro-course/Issues-and-Pull-Requests.md

 If the user does not provide concrete details about the issue, then kindly respond by asking them for more information.
 If it is a bug report, ask for more details on how to reproduce the bug.
 If it is a feature request, ask for clarification on style or functionality changes.

-Some users will quickly respond to replies, while others might take longer to reply.
-If you don't hear a response within a week, feel free to message them again for more details.
+Some users will quickly respond to replies, while others might take longer.
+If you don't hear a response within a week, you can message them again for more details.
 If a few weeks pass and the issue is not considered critical, go ahead and close the issue.

 ### How to Deal with Stale Issues